CAAPIM/apim-charts/charts/portal/README.md

 ## Release Notes

+## 2.4.1 General Updates
+- This new version of the chart supports API Portal 5.4.1.2 - Authenticator hot fixes.

 ## 2.4.0 General Updates
 - Added support for the Kubernetes Gateway API and optionally httpproxies for Contour as an alternative
   - There are no changes to the default ingress configuration